Visiting the Library

 Please note: The ordered media can only be used in the reading room.
 A loan to take these materials out of the library is not possible.

-If you would like to use manuscripts, incunabula, old prints or graphics in the course of your stay, we also need proof of scholarly interest in addition to the written registration.
+If you would like to use manuscripts, incunabula, old prints or fine art prints and drawings in the course of your stay, we also need proof of scholarly interest in addition to the written registration.
 The inspection of such items from our special collection requires the approval of the directorate.
 Before their usage, we will discuss the purpose and background of your use request with you.

 When you arrive at the Bamberg State Library, please contact the reading room supervisor directly.